Why is my oven tripping the electrics during cooking?

-Ground fault is what happens when the safety GROUND wire conducts current.
+'Ground fault' is what happens when the safety GROUND wire conducts current.
 Residential Circuit breakers (RCB) are designed to trip open the circuit if more than about 0.005A flows in the ground path.
 Actually, the RCB looks at the current flowing in the LIVE and NEUTRAL and calculates the difference.
 If this difference is greater than 0.005Amps, the circuit trips open.
 In this way, the current could flow straight to the earth and the RCB would still detect a ground fault.
 So, actually, a ground fault happens when some or all of the LINE current flows anywhere besides the NEUTRAL wire.

 An 'Open Circuit' is the opposite from a short circuit and is where a current path sees nearly infinite resistance or no circuit.

-You will more often experience Open Circuit or Ground Fault in cooker than Short Circuit.
+You will more often experience Open Circuit or Ground Fault in a cooker than a Short Circuit.
 Open Circuit faults tend to occur when your cooker element is starting to fail.
-Typical symptoms include the cooker tripping RCD mid cooking once the element has reached a certain temperature.
+Typical symptoms include the cooker tripping mid cooking once the element has reached a certain temperature.
 This is because the heat has caused the faulty wiring inside the element to expand and fail.
 Over time the integrity of the element will degrade and the fault will occur more frequently.

 We welcome you to email or call on +44 (0)1273 420134 if you need help in finding the correct item for your appliance.
 In order for us to help your enquiry we ask that you have the model and Serial Number of the appliance to hand when calling.
 We have guidance on our site to assist you in locating these numbers.